Shivangi Prajapati

 • Monitor for Side Effects: If irritation, redness, or discomfort occurs, discontinue use immediately and consult a healthcare provider.

-Is It Safe to Use Apple Cider Vinegar for Vitiligo?
+Is Apple Cider Vinegar bad for Vitiligo?

 While apple cider vinegar is known for its health benefits, it is also important to understand its limitations, especially regarding vitiligo.